cinder-studio/quick-firestore/README.md

 QuickFirestore
 ==============

-This project is not yet ready for NPM.
-You are welcome to use it.
+This is a pre-protection release the documentation is not yet complete.
+If you would like to contribute please contact us on github.

 Background
 ----------